 - Feed the baby with warm liquids in fewer quantities.

-- Don’t give any medicines without prescription of doctor.
+- Don’t give any medicines without prescription of a doctor.

 Take your child immediately to a doctor, if you notice any of the following conditions: